grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 ### **Footnotes**

-[^1] Although many nurses report not feeling any power in their profession, and that they consider caring and power to be opposite concepts.
+[^1] Although many nurses report not feeling powerful in their profession and consider caring and power to be opposite concepts.
 See Rafael (1996).

 [^2] See for example Kalisch et al. (1982), Hallam (2005) and Daly et al. (2005).